jcs090218/JCSUnity/docs/ScriptReference/Managers/JCS_PauseManager.md

 # JCS_PauseManager

-If you are working some kind of game that need the pause screen, you definitly need the pause manager to add it onto "JCS_Managers" transform in the Hierarchy.
+If you are some kind of game that needs the pause screen, you definitely need the pause manager to add it to `JCS_Managers` transform in the Hierarchy.

 ## Variables